-This section of the developer wiki contains guides for common development tasks associated with application development for the phyCORE-AM64x SOM.
+This section of the developer wiki contains guides for common development tasks associated with writing Linux applications for the phyCORE-AM62x SOM.

 Embedded application development for systems running Linux can generally be approached in two ways; Native and Cross-Platform application development.